InstallComparePlatformAccordGitHub

 The Structural Risk

-Why ethics alone isn't enough.
+Why rules alone aren't enough.

-An AI can pass every ethics test and still fail catastrophically.
+An AI can pass every compliance test and still fail catastrophically.
 How?
 When all its "independent" checks are secretly correlated—drawing from the same training data, the same assumptions, the same blind spots.
 Agreement feels like validation, but it might just be an echo chamber.

 Built Different